force-push-main/holbertonschool-printf/README.md

 ## Description

 \_printf prints a series of characters to stdout based on the options provided to the 'format' string.
 More information about the 'format' argument can be found within the [format section](#format argument), but put simply, format can be considered the template for what will be printed to stdout.
 The user can modify the final output by including a limited range of options within the format string, which will replace the option characters with the value of certain arguments when printed to stdout.
-These options can be found within the [\_printf behaviour section](#_printf-behaviour-and-options).
+These options can be found within the [SPECIFIER HANDLING](#specifier-handling) section.

 ## Using \_printf locally